Calibrating and Improving Graph Contrastive Learning: Related Work

-\textbf{Contrastive learning.} Contrastive learning is a self-supervised learning method that learns representations by contrasting positive pairs against negative pairs.
-Contrastive pairs can be constructed in different ways for different types of data and tasks, such as multi-view~\cite{DBLP:goodviews,DBLP:multiviews}, target-to-noise~\cite{DBLP:CPC,DBLP:CPCv2}, mutual information~\cite{DBLP:MINE,DBLP:deep_infomax}, instance discrimination~\cite{DBLP:instance_discrimination}, context co-occurrence~\cite{DBLP:word2vec}, clustering~\cite{DBLP:simultaneous_clustering_and_representation_learning, DBLP:DeepCluster}, and multiple data augmentation~\cite{DBLP:SimCLR}.
-In addition to the above unsupervised learning settings, \cite{DBLP:multiviews,DBLP:SimCLR,DBLP:CPC} also show great success in capturing information that can be transferred to new tasks from different domains.
+\paragraph{Graph contrastive learning.} Contrastive learning is a self-supervised learning method that learns representations by contrasting positive pairs against negative pairs.
+Contrastive pairs can be constructed in various ways for different types of data and tasks, such as multi-view~\citep{DBLP:goodviews,DBLP:multiviews}, target-to-noise~\citep{DBLP:CPC,DBLP:CPCv2}, mutual information~\citep{DBLP:MINE,DBLP:deep_infomax}, instance discrimination~\citep{DBLP:instance_discrimination}, context co-occurrence~\citep{DBLP:word2vec}, clustering~\citep{DBLP:simultaneous_clustering_and_representation_learning, DBLP:DeepCluster}, multiple data augmentation~\citep{DBLP:SimCLR}, known and novel pairs~\citep{sun2023opencon}, and contextually relevant~\citep{DBLP:journals/corr/abs-2201-10005}.
+Contrastive learning has been successfully applied to numerous graph representation learning models \citep{DBLP:DGI,DBLP:GMI, DBLP:conf/nips/YouCSCWS20,DBLP:GCC, DBLP:journals/corr/abs-2106-05455} to pseudo subgraph instance discrimination as a contrastive learning training objective and to leverage contrastive learning to empower graph neural networks in learning node representations.
+We characterize different types of node-level similarity as follows:

-Contrastive learning has been successfully applied in many graph representation learning models such as~\cite{DBLP:DeepWalk,DBLP:node2vec,DBLP:LINE,DBLP:DGI,DBLP:GMI,hamilton2017inductive}.
-In this work, we apply contrastive learning in GNNs and propose a contrastive GNN framework.
-The state-of-the-art models such as~\cite{DBLP:DGI,DBLP:GMI}, which both use the GCN encoder, can be seen as special instances of this algorithmic framework.
-We show that with the same GCN encoder and similar contrastive pair designs, our models can significantly outperform~\cite{DBLP:DGI,DBLP:GMI} by adopting \reg.